acp29/iboot/README.md

 ## Installation
 `pkg install "https://github.com/gnu-octave/statistics-bootstrap/archive/refs/heads/master.zip"`

+ Alternatively, to install the statistics-bootstrap package locally:

+ * doenload and decompress the package file
+ * cd to the package directory and type `install` at the octave command ptompt

- Find out basic information about th package by typing: `pkg describe -verbose statistics-bootstrap`
+ Find out basic information about the package by typing: `pkg describe -verbose statistics-bootstrap`

 ## Usage
 `pkg load statistics-bootstrap`